 ii) Field Visit to Geneva (8 June- 12 June 2020)

-In our rapidly changing world, diplomats and governments can no longer afford to stay behind.
-The second edition of the Diplomacy 4.0 field visit will provide them with competitive edge and all necessary knowledge to effectively navigate the cross-section of diplomacy and digital technology.
+In our rapidly changing world, diplomats and governments cannot afford to stay behind.
+The first edition of the Diplomacy 4.0 field visit will provide them with competitive edge and all necessary knowledge to effectively navigate the cross-section of diplomacy and digital technology.

 Hosting 35 international organizations and more than 250 NGOs, the city Geneva offers itself for a whole series of potentially formative experiences.
 UNITAR hosts the activity in the historic Palace of Nations and provides a nuanced-balance between the following different components: